Eduardoiago/KeyHEX-AES/README.md

 #### AES Encryption Python Script

 The KeyHEX project is an interactive tool developed in Python that allows users to encrypt and decrypt messages using AES (Advanced Encryption Standard).
-The script's mission is to transform your message into an AES algorithm in CFB mode that can only be decrypted with the encrypted code and password.
+The script's mission is to transform your message into an AES algorithm with SHA-256 in CFB mode that can only be decrypted with the encrypted code and password.
 KeyHEX was an experiment to study AES encryption.

-_The GUI development process is underway._
+_GUI development in progress._

 ## AES (_Advanced Encryption Standard_).